-- Mercer Limited recorded all member transactions and benefit processing activities in a work management system which assigns the relevant timescale to the task. - Mercer Limited's administration reports disclosed the providers' performance against these agreed timescales and were presented at the bi-annual Administration and Governance Trustees' meetings.
-Shorter reports in the form of dashboards are also provided to the Trustees on a monthly basis.
-The Trustees required additional disclosures in respect of any transactions and benefit processing activity that had not been completed within the agreed timescales including the cause of the delay, the extent to which agreed timescales were breached and the proposed remedial measures. - The Trustees considered detailed statistics of the Fund administrator's performance against the targets that were set by the Trustees at the bi-annual Administration and Governance meetings.
-This gave the Trustees insight into member activity, completion timescales for administrative functions and the reliability of the Fund's administration controls. - The Trustees received the Fund administrator's assurance report on its internal controls for the period 1st January 2022 to 31st December 2022 and noted the Reporting Accountant's opinion that Mercer's description of services was fairly presented and that controls were designed, implemented and operated effectively throughout the period. - Finally, the Trustees undertook a formal audit of the administrative functions in Q1 2023.
+- Aptia recorded all member transactions and benefit processing activities in a work management system which assigns the relevant timescale to the task. - Aptia's administration reports disclosed the providers' performance against these agreed timescales and were presented at the bi-annual Administration and Governance Trustees' meetings.
+Shorter reports in the form of dashboards are also provided monthly.
+This gave the Trustees insight into member activity, completion timescales for administrative functions and the reliability of the Fund's administration controls. - The Trustees required additional disclosures in respect of any transactions and benefit processing activity that had not been completed within the agreed timescales including the cause of the delay, the extent to which agreed timescales were breached and the proposed remedial measures.
+There were a number of cases that fell outside the SLAs but all cases fell within the regulatory timeframes. - The Trustees received the Fund administrator's assurance report on its internal controls for the period 1st January 2023 to 31st December 2023 and noted the Reporting Accountant's opinion that Mercer's description of services was fairly presented and that controls were designed, implemented and operated effectively throughout the period.